 Our manufacturing processes consume significant amounts of energy and raw materials, the costs of which are subject to worldwide supply and demand as well as other factors beyond our control.
 Dramatic increases in such costs or decreases in the availability of raw materials at acceptable costs could have an adverse effect on our results of operations.
 For example, movements in the market price for crude oil typically affect carbon black feedstock costs.
 Significant movements in the market price for crude oil tend to create volatility in our carbon black feedstock costs, which can affect our working capital and results of operations.
 Certain of our carbon black supply contracts contain provisions that adjust prices to account for changes in a relevant feedstock price index.
 We attempt to offset the effects of increases in raw material costs through selling price increases in our non-contract sales, productivity improvements and cost reduction efforts.
 Success in offsetting increased raw material costs with price increases is largely influenced by competitive and economic conditions and could vary significantly depending on the segment served.
 Such increases may not be accepted by our customers, may not be sufficient to compensate for increased raw material and energy costs or may decrease demand for our products and our volume of sales.
-If we are not able to fully offset the effects of increased raw material or or products and our volume of sales.
 If we are not able to fully offset the effects of increased raw material or energy costs, it could have a significant impact on our financial results.